 The system also has two custom PCBs to create a wireless power transfer system.

-Here is the simple 5V power oscillator circuit that drives a printed coil that has 9 turns on it:
+Here is the simple 5V power oscillator circuit that drives a printed coil that has 9 turns on it in a square spiral:

 There are links to some PCB spiral coil inductance calculators in the links section.